knanne/knanne.github.io/_posts/2017-06-25-Notes on plotting in Python.md

 # Setup

 Since [Pandas](https://pandas.pydata.org/) is almost a one stop shop for everything data analysis in python anyway, most plotting is done using `df.plot()` syntax, however, you must import [Matplotlib](https://matplotlib.org/index.html) since this is a dependency.
+I would also recommend installing [Seaborn](https://seaborn.pydata.org/) because they many interesting plot types and statistical features.
+Plus it has a nice native style.

 Pandas has an [extensive documentation](https://pandas.pydata.org/pandas-docs/stable/visualization.html) on how to create plots directly on a DataFrame.

-## Imports
+## Dependencies

 ```python
 # data